bq/drag-drop-grid/drag-drop-grid/README.rst

 It allows you to:

 * Add ImageViews or TextViews to the grid.
-It's scrollable so you can add as many as you want.
+It's scrollable so you can add as much as you want.

 * Rearrange the views by doing a click in an item or a long click, but you can change this default behaviour by setting a new OnItemClickListener or OnItemLongClickListener.